Sinclair ZX80

 OS:ROM BASIC

-British company Sinclair released their ZX80 computer in 1980 for $199.95.
-It is considered to be the world's first computer for under $200, at least that's what Sinclair Research Ltd stated in all of their ads.
+In 1980, British company Sinclair released their ZX80 computer for £99.95 (British pounds).
+Also available in the United States, it is considered to be the world's first computer for under US$200, at least that's what Sinclair Research Ltd stated in all of their ads.

 At the bottom of the magazine advertisements was an order form: "Please send me __ ZX80 personal computer(s) for $199.95 each ..."

-Also available as a kit, the ZX80 was an amazing product, a real useable computer for only $200.00.
-But it did have its drawbacks:
+The ZX80 was an amazing product - a real useable computer for only $200.00.
+But it did have it's drawbacks:

 • No color support